digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-18.md

 * 14:50: Q&A and Discussion on The Future of the INTO-CPS Application by Hugo Daniel Macedo

-Despite the "workshop" work in the title, it is conceived as a sequence of lightning talks with Q&A and ideas discussion at the end.
+Despite the "workshop" word in the title, it is conceived as a sequence of lightning talks with Q&A and ideas discussion at the end.

 ## Sub-projects status